Kevin Cash, Don Mattingly win Manager of the Year awards

-Tampa Bay’s Kevin Cash won the AL Manager of the Year award on Tuesday night, and Miami’s Don Mattingly took home the NL honor.
+It was a Sunshine State sweep for skippers Tuesday night, with Miami’s Don Mattingly winning NL Manager of the Year and Cash receiving the AL award.

-Long regarded as one of baseball’s bright young minds, Cash guided Tampa Bay to an AL-best 40-20 record during the pandemic-shortened season.
-But he was roundly criticized for pulling ace left-hander Blake Snell in the sixth inning of the decisive Game 6 in the World Series against the champion Dodgers.
+Long regarded as one of baseball’s brightest young minds, Cash guided the thrifty Rays to an AL-best 40-20 record during the pandemic-shortened season.
+But he was roundly criticized for pulling a dominant Snell in the sixth inning of the decisive Game 6 of the Fall Classic against the champion Los Angeles Dodgers.

+“Have I reflected on it?
+There’s not a day that goes by that I don’t reflect on it,” Cash said.
+“Being in this position we owe it to ourselves and more importantly our players to continue to reflect on those decisions.”

+After Snell exited, the Dodgers rallied against Nick Anderson and went on to a 3-1 victory.
+Cash said he has had multiple conversations with many people within the game since the loss and has received a lot of positive support.

+“Yes, I would do it the same way all over again.
+I would plead for a different outcome, that’s for sure,” Cash said with a chuckle.

+“That decision was not reflective of my confidence in Blake.
+It was very reflective of my confidence in Nick, and that’s (what) I felt was, at the moment, the best chance for us to win the game.”

 Voting by the Baseball Writers’ Association of America concluded before the beginning of the playoffs.
-Rick Renteria, who was let go by the White Sox after the team made the postseason for the first time since 2008, finished second, followed by Toronto’s Charlie Montoyo.
+Rick Renteria, let go by the Chicago White Sox after the team made the postseason for the first time since 2008, finished second in the AL, followed by Toronto’s Charlie Montoyo.

-Mattingly guided the Marlins to their first playoff appearance since 2003 despite dealing with a COVID-19 outbreak that paused their season and ravaged the roster.
+Mattingly led the Marlins to their first playoff appearance since 2003 despite dealing with a COVID-19 outbreak that paused their season and ravaged the roster.

 The Marlins’ 31-29 record was Mattingly’s first winning season in his fifth year with the club.
-The former big league first baseman had a winning record in each of his five seasons as the manager of the Los Angeles Dodgers.
+The former New York Yankees first baseman and captain had a winning record in each of his five seasons as manager of the Dodgers.

-Mattingly, the first Manager of the Year for the Marlins since Joe Girardi in 2006, was the AL MVP with the New York Yankees in 1985.
-He is fifth person to win both MVP and Manager of the Year.
+Mattingly, the first Manager of the Year for the Marlins since Joe Girardi in 2006, was the AL MVP in 1985.
+He became the fifth person to win both MVP and Manager of the Year.

 “They’re just different.
 The first one feels personal and this one feels more like a team thing,” Mattingly said, “and that’s why I’m proud of it because we’ve struggled for a couple years and for us to move forward is important, and I think this is a sign that we’re heading in that direction.”